 Believe it or not, there’s actually a hermit living in one of the caves.
 His name is brother Anthony.
 Although I didn’t see him, and I think it would be rude to go looking, seeing as it’s his home, I did find a little blog about him

-My Second Hike of Rocher de Roquebrune
+Reaching the Summit of Rocher de Roquebrune

 On my second attempt, finally reaching the three crosses, I made it to the top.
 “Le Rocher Des Trois Croix” The three crosses mark the summit of the rock.
 Erected in 1991, they are a homage to three painters Giotto, Grünewald and El Greco.

 The trip will always be a memorable one.
-Not only because of the directional errors, but as it was mine and my boyfriends first date.
+Not only because of the directional errors, but as it was mine and my now husbands first date.
 Trying to make a good impression, while slogging a sweaty, chubby body over rock ledges, and shouting at him getting lost, somehow worked.
 Surprisingly, we’re still together.

 Need to cool down?